 They tend to have compact, sturdy bodies with nice broad chests and level backs.
 Their hindquarters are well muscled and strong with a dog's back legs being short with muscular thighs.
 Feet are rounded in shape and firm being nicely padded and well covered in hair.
 They have plumed tails which the Shihpoo tends to carry nicely curled over their backs.

-When it comes to their coat, the Shihpoo can either have a lovely, short, curly coat much like the Poodle or they can inherit a longer, straighter coat of the Shih Tzu.
-Some dogs have a combination of both, but all dogs have coats with a luxurious feel to them.
-They can be a variety of colours which includes the following:
+When it comes to their coat, the Shihpoo can either have a lovely, short, curly coat much like the Poodle or they can inherit a longer, straighter coat of the Shih Tzu with some dogs being a mixture of the two.
+It is worth noting that puppies from the same litter can have very different coats, but all Shihpoos have coats that are soft and luxurious to the touch.
+They come in a variety of colours and colour combinations which includes the following:

 The Shihpoo is known to be an intelligent, fun-loving and affectionate small dog thanks to the fact they can inherit many of their parent breeds personality traits.
 The Poodle is known to be a highly intelligent breed and the Shih Tzu is a fun-loving character that's consistently been a popular companion and family pet for decades.
 With this said, both parent breeds have outgoing, affectionate natures which the Shihpoo tends to inherit.
 However, because they are such a new cross breed, it is very much luck of the draw as to how a puppy turns out bearing in mind that early socialisation also plays an important role.

 Shihpoos can be a little boisterous when young which means their training has to start early, the way they are handled always has to be firm and very fair.
 It's all too easy to spoil a puppy because they are so cute, but this can lead to a dog growing up to be wilful and unruly with some dogs developing a condition known as "Small Dog Syndrome".